Community First. Future Focused:

 Permanent Supportive Housing, is intended for a highly specific and vulnerable population:

-• Individuals who are both homeless and have a documented physical or mental disability
+• Individuals who are both chronically unhoused and have a documented physical or mental disability

 • Qualification typically requires meeting federal definitions of chronic homelessness as well as a diagnosis of a disabling condition